yourselfhosted/slash/docs/getting-started/shortcuts.md

 #### Direct Access

-Effortlessly access your Shortcut's content directly by using the assigned name as part of the Slash Shortcuts format.
+Effortlessly access your Shortcut's content directly by using the assigned name as part of the Monotreme Shortcuts format.

 For example, if your Shortcut is named "meet-john", the direct access link would be `{YOUR_DOMAIN}/s/meet-john`.
 Simply enter this user-friendly shortcut into your browser to reach the associated content with ease.

 #### Browser Extension Access

-Install the Slash Shortcuts browser extension for even quicker access.
+Install the Monotreme Shortcuts browser extension for even quicker access.
 Once installed, simply type `s/meet-john` into your browser's address bar, and the extension will seamlessly redirect you to the corresponding page.

 ### Updating and Managing Shortcuts